 How to Prepare for the TOEFL

-Be Ready for the TOEFL to Get Your Best Score
+Get Ready for the TOEFL and Improve Your Score

-The TOEFL requires more than a simple knowledge of English.
+The TOEFL is the Test of English as a Foreign Language, and it requires more than a simple knowledge of English.
 It requires you to be able to understand and respond to English on a college campus.

 A high TOEFL score means you are ready to attend US college courses, listen to lectures and talk to professors and other students.

 Whether you are fluent in English or are nervous about your language skills, a few tips will help you prepare for the TOEFL and get the best score you can.